Cryptonomic/Conseil/docs/README.md

 ### Datasource configuration

 In addition to the metadata derived from the schema, it's possible to extend or override it.
 In the `/src/main/resources/reference.conf` file under the `metadata-overrides` section there is a structure in the format: platform/network/entity/attribute that allows this.
-For example table columns used for internal purposes like foreign key constraints can be hidden from view with `visible: false`.
+For example, table columns used for internal purposes like foreign key constraints can be hidden from view with `visible: false`.
 This applies to whole entities as well.
 It's possible to override the `displayName` property at any level as well.
 Preferred, or default `dataFormat` can also be added.

 ## REST API Overview &amp; Examples